 Ethical codes are ethical values in academic and clinical settings and a prominent aspect of the nursing profession (1).
 These codes have been systematically developed in different countries throughout the world, and the Iranian Nursing Codes of Ethics was developed in 2010 with 12 values and 71 professional ethical codes in five domains and was completed and revised in 2012 (2).

 Although Iran has developed systematic ethical codes for nurses, adherence to them in clinical settings has reportedly varied in different studies.
-Some have reported nurses’ performance in this area as poor (3, 4) and others as desirable (5-7).
+Some have reported nurses’ performance in this area as unfavorable or semifavorable (3, 4) and others as desirable (5-7).
 Since performance is affected by the individual's knowledge and attitude, especially in the area of ethics, which is influenced by the cultural and social context (8) and other factors such as spiritual health (9), one of the reasons for nurses’ poor performance in the area of ethical codes is reportedly their lack of knowledge and inadequate training (3, 10, 11).
 The notion that being a nurse enables the individual to have an ethical conduct without receiving any training is entirely unfounded (12).
-The most important measure that should be taken in order to have capable and ethically-competent nurses who provide quality care is to establish and comply with the principles of professional performance through an emphasis on teaching ethical principles (13) Studies have shown that ethical education has a significant positive effect on the promotion of nurses' ethical decision-making (14-17).
+The most important measure that should be taken in order to have capable and ethically-competent nurses who provide quality care is to establish and comply with the principles of professional performance through an emphasis on teaching ethical principles (13) Studies have shown that ethical education has a significant positive effect on the promotion of nurses' ethical reasoning and performance (14-17).

 Training nurses should actively develop their independence, critical thinking, open-mindedness and sensitivity to others (14, 18).
 One way for active learning is through reflection.
 Reflection has been defined as a process of reviewing an experience in order to describe, analyze, and evaluate the performance (19).
 This method is a reshaping of experience to improve learning and performance and is effective in increasing nurses' awareness about and skills for clinical care and aims to improve their professional performance (20).
 Reflection can also affect the individual's attitude (21) and is particularly important in relation to ethical performance, which is also related to social and cultural conditions (22).
 Group reflection is a method of reflection for purposes of education that refers to the participation of groups of people in offering different perspectives on a given problem for better and clearer learning (23).
 Thus, in addition to enabling the individual to focus more on and review his experiences, group reflection facilitates the use of different people's views and perspectives (14, 24).
 Studies have examined education through reflection and group reflection in different areas and have mostly demonstrated positive effects for these methods (21, 25-27).